HISTORY OF PVAS

 In April 2016 the Laurie P. Andrews PAWS Center opened, offering a state-of-the-art adoption center, education and community center, and a full veterinary surgical clinic.
 PAWS features community cat rooms, kitten playrooms, and housing for more than 100 dogs and puppies.
 PAWS also features two publicly available dog parks for large and small dogs.
 The Edinburg Foundation was instrumental in securing the site and donated $1.2 million to the project.

-In May of 2018 the board of directors voted to pursue no-kill status, and with the help of national animal welfare organizations such as American Pets Alive, Best Friends Animal Society, Maddie’s Fund, and the Petco Foundation, Palm Valley Animal Center began making strides towards the goal of finding live outcomes for at least 90% of the animals entering the facility.
+In May of 2018, the board of directors voted to pursue no-kill status, and with the help of national animal welfare organizations such as American Pets Alive, Best Friends Animal Society, Maddie’s Fund, and Petco Foundation, Palm Valley Animal Center began making strides towards the goal of finding live outcomes for at least 90% of the animals entering the facility.
 Palm Valley Animal Center was reopened as a full adoption center in 2018.

 In September of 2019, the PVAC Board of Directors voted to change the name of the organization to Palm Valley Animal Society (PVAS), with its two facilities being PVAS Trenton Center and PVAS Laurie P Andrews Center.
 The name change represents a celebration of recent improvements in lifesaving at the organization, as well as its commitment to being the standard-bearer for progressive lifesaving in the Rio Grande Valley.

-Since our inception PVAS has grown from receiving several hundred animals a year, with 22 dog runs and 9 cat kennels, to serving 770,000 residents and more than 25,000 animals a year with 350 dog runs and 185 cat kennels.
+Since our inception, PVAS has grown from receiving several hundred animals a year, with 22 dog runs and 9 cat kennels, to serving 770,000 residents and more than 25,000 animals a year with 350 dog runs and 185 cat kennels.
 Our staff has grown from a few volunteer helpers to more than 100 trained professionals.
 Learn more about our programs, services, and impact here.